Juanjofp/sewcar-mqtt/README.md

-# SewCar NodeJS Serial port communications
+# SewCar MQTT Client

+Client for NodeJS that sends commands using mqtt to full-duplex-connector in order to manage sewcar.